How to calculate opportunity cost

 At Airwallex we help make it easier to weigh up your financial decisions and make those opportunity cost calculations, with products that help reduce the fees you pay for banking.

 Looking to grow into global markets?
 Our Global Accounts streamline your expansion.
-You can create individual foreign currency accounts for 11+ currencies, and lock in FX rates for a more competitive price.
+You can create an account for international business payments for 11+ currencies, and lock in FX rates for a more competitive price.
 You’re able to make international payments to 130 countries in 30+ currencies, with no minimum transfer fees.

-Get faster to market with our Borderless Cards.
+Get faster to market with our international business debit cards.
 You can create physical and virtual payment cards for your business instantly, so you can start transacting sooner, and building your business quicker.

 We’re also helping you to reduce money wasted on fees or inflated FX rates.
 Our FX rates are only 0.5% or 1% above the interbank rate; you get the best possible rate, so you receive a better return on your investments.
 And you never get charged account fees, international fees, or withdrawal fees—ever.